np-overflow/full-stack-bootcamp-resources/slides/day-two/firebase.md

 layout: two-cols
 ---

-# Create Firebase Project
+# Firebase Project - Info

+* Give your project a name
+* Check the 2 checkbox
-* Click on Create button
+* Click on the Continue button

 ::right::